Usage:

 Set config values.
 By default, these are written to the project config

-in the root of the project.
+file, vlt.json in the root of the project.
 To set things for all

-projects, run with --config=user
+projects, run with --config=user.
+Note that --config=all defaults

-for write operations.
+to project for write operations.

-$ vlt config set <key>=<value> [<key>=<value> ...] [--config=<all | user | project>]
+$ vlt config set <key>=<value> [<key>=<value> ...] [--config=<all | user | project>]delete

 Delete the named config fields.
 If no values remain in the config